rpagan30/Getting-and-Cleaning-Data-Final-Project/README.md

 USAGE:

-1. Copy the run_analysis.R script to the folder that contains the UCI HAR Data set.
+1. Copy the run_analysis.R script to a working directory that contains a folder named "data" with the exatracted UCI HAR Data set.
 2. Run the R script.

 ``` {R script}